rvolgers/aes-gcm-iv-reuse/README.md

 Besides the authentication feature, GCM mode works like CTR mode or other stream ciphers, meaning flipping a bit in the ciphertext will flip the corresponding bit in the plaintext.

+Since this is pure Python it's not very efficient.
+It works fine for ciphertexts that are up a few kilobytes, but above that it will take quite long.

+The minimum number of ciphertexts with the same IV that you need is 2, but if you can get 3 it helps a lot.
+More than that isn't likely to matter.